 The Servant Sisters of the Home of the Mother, together with some priests and young people belonging to the Home of the Mother and the Holy Family School in Playa Prieta, used to go on missions twice a year to Puyo, in the Ecuadorian Amazon jungle, to evangelize the Shuar Indians (better known as Jibaros) and thus bring them the love of God.

 Sr. Clare also went on missions to Puyo.
 She participated in the second mission we did, which began on February 17, 2014.
-There was a total of 35 missionaries: 8 sisters, 4 priests and 23 young people.
+We were a total of 35 missionaries: 8 sisters, 4 priests and 23 young people.
 We split up to visit eleven Shuar communities.

 Sr. Clare, along with her missionary team, visited two communities: Sharupi and Shakay.
 To reach Sharupi, you have to walk through the jungle for an hour and a half and cross a river on foot.
-To get to Shakay, you have to walk another two hours from Sharupi, through a forest path that is very difficult, and even harder if it rains.
-All together, to reach the second community, Sr. Clare had to walk for three and a half hours through the jungle with a backpack and in boots, a raincoat in case it rained and her habit full of mud.
+To get to Shakay, you have to walk another two hours from Sharupi, through a forest path that is very hard, and even harder if it rains.
+All together, to reach the second community, Sr. Clare had to walk for three and a half hours through the jungle, carrying her own backpack, with boots, a raincoat in case it rained and her habit full of mud.